 Interesting fact: Sad to say but after 60 years, Bazooka bubble gum—first marketed by New York-based Topps Company after World War II—finally bid farewell to its well-loved comic strips.
 In November 2012, it was announced that a major product overhaul would take place due to plummeting sales.
 Bazooka Joe comics are now replaced by puzzles and codes which can be used to access video games online.

-Choc Nut has made an incredible impact to every Filipino that most OFW’s now crave to satisfy their sweet tooth with a pack of Choc Nut.
+Choc Nut has made an incredible impact on every Filipino that most OFWs now crave to satisfy their sweet tooth with a pack of Choc Nut.
 No wonder it was dubbed as “probably the greatest Philippine invention” by some local chocoholics.
-Get a taste of Choc Nut and have a trip back to yester years.
-Guaranteed.